Special clinics and facilities are provided for your health and treatment:

 Held every Wednesday by appointment.

-HeLP-Diabetes: Want to find out more about HeLP-Diabetes?
+Diabetes UK: Want to find out more about Diabetes?

 Asthma/Chronic Obstructive Pulmonary Disease (COPD) Clinic